monday-sun/board-game-asset-pipeline/README.md

-# react-card-gen
+# board-game-card-gen

-Tool that uses CSV, React, and html-to-image for Board Game Card generation
+A plugin pipeline for generating custom cards for board games.